 - Ability to establish and maintain effective working relationships with agency personnel, associates, and the public.

 - Ability to manage and resolve conflicts in a positive and constructive manner.

-- Ability to work effectively in crisis or pressure situations and respond well to unusual circumstances.
+- Ability to work effectively in pressure situations and respond well to unusual circumstances.

 - Proven aptitude for clear and concise written and oral communications.